 Unlike surf spots, wave pools can be located anywhere in the world, as long as there's enough land to build them.
 This allows people who live far from the coast to experience the joy of surfing without having to travel to the nearest beach.

 With tens of waves per minute and multiple wave types, surfing technology is the perfect tool for surf training.
 Waves allow surfers to repeat a manoeuvre at will, just like in judo or tennis.

 With the ability to shape waves, wave pools allow surfers to try new manoeuvres.
 Something we don't see much in surfing compared to skateboarding, where skateboarders invent new modules to try new manoeuvres.

 Some surf spots are polluted.
 This invisible pollution directly affects the health of surfers.
 Wave pools allow people to practice their favourite sport in clean water.

-Some surf spots have become inaccessible because of sharks in the water.
+Some surf spots have become inaccessible because of potentially dangerous animals in the water.
 Remember when Mick Fanning punched a shark?
 Unfortunately, these encounters don't always end happily.
 Wave pools allow surfers to surf safely and leave the animals alone.

 Tired of crowds?
 Tens of waves per minute increase the potential number of waves available per surfer, compared to a natural surf spot where there's a lot of competition for access to waves, especially when the perfect swell is coming in.

-A wave pool is open 24 hours a day, 365 days a year!
+A wave pool can be open 24 hours a day, 365 days a year!
 Finally, after a long day at work, you can surf in the evening.

 Want to try a new surfboard design?
 Shape it, get in the water, test it and get feedback in hours instead of weeks for every type of wave!